sebas-lon/auto-annotated-portfolio/content/pages/projects/microsoft-financials.md

 date: '2023-12-28'
 client: ''
 description: >-
-  In this project, the objective is to analyze from the dataset sample the spending of a digital media campaign
+  In this project, the objective is to analyze from the dataset sample OF MICROSOFT FINANCIAL STATEMENTS 2019 - 2022
 featuredImage:
   type: ImageBlock
   url: /images/SalesFunnel IMG3.png